kitschpatrol/svelte-tweakpane-ui/README.md

 ### Batteries included

 Tweakpane is enriched by a [wide array of third-party component plugins](TK).
-To keep these close at hand and to ensure plugin compatibility with Tweakpane version 4, this library includes a number of popular plugins right out of the box (while sill allowing tree-shaking to keep the bundle size in check.)
+To keep these close at hand and to ensure plugin compatibility with Tweakpane version 4, this library includes a number of popular plugins right out of the box (while still allowing tree-shaking to keep the bundle size in check.)

+themes

 ### Layered API

-This component collection exposes both the core building blocks of Tweakpane's vanilla JS API as Svelte components (e.g. `Bindings`, `Folder`, `Pane`, etc.), and builds on this foundation to provide a number of more specific components which provide both convenience, clarity of intent and improved auto-completion through type-narrowing (e.g. `Slider`, `PointPicker``, etc.).
+This component collection exposes both the core building blocks of Tweakpane's vanilla JS API as Svelte components (e.g. `Bindings`, `Folder`, `Pane`, etc.), and builds on this foundation to provide a number of more specific components which provide both convenience, clarity of intent, and improved auto-completion through type narrowing (e.g. `Slider`, `PointPicker`, etc.).

 These more specific components trade some dynamicism and flexibility for ease of use, but if you don't care for that tradeoff the higher level components remain available for use.